Auto Accident Lawyer Trenton, NJ

 - Document any and all facts you can recall, regardless of whether you believe they are relevant.
 All facts may help law enforcement find the other driver.

-The other reason for documenting everything right away is the stress of the circumstances.
+In addition to simply making a record of what happened, documenting everything right away can help to reduce the impact caused by the natural stress of the circumstances.
 You’re in pain, scared, and worried.
-As time passes, you may find it harder to recall key details.
+This will reduce your ability to recall key details as time passes.
 Taking a few minutes to write everything down immediately can prove incredibly valuable.

 Do I need to record any physical evidence?